netdata/netdata/docs/Running-behind-nginx.md

 ### As a virtual host

-With this method instead of `192.0.2.0:19999`, the Netdata dashboard can be accessed via a human-readable URL such as `netdata.example.com` used in the configuration below.
+With this method instead of `IP ADDRESS:19999`, the Netdata dashboard can be accessed via a human-readable URL such as `netdata.example.com` used in the configuration below.

 ```
 upstream backend {